Print PDF Français

 Your body takes a few weeks after vaccination to fully develop effective protection against the influenza virus.

 Protection against influenza generally requires one dose of FLUCELVAX® QUAD vaccine.
-Some people including children who have not received influenza vaccination before may require two doses.
+Some people including children less than 9 years of age who have not received influenza vaccination before may require two doses.

 As with all vaccines, 100% protection cannot be guaranteed.